 - Food sensitivities.
 Some people will not consume certain grains, such as buckwheat or rye, because of their sensitivity towards these foods.

 Can The Macrobiotic Diet Help Treat Chronic Illnesses?

 While there’s no absolute proof, medical research suggests diets mainly composed of vegetables, fruits, and whole grains may lower the risk of several diseases (12).
 Some of the claims made in support of the Macrobiotic diet include:

 Since macrobiotics is said to heal the damage done by an improper diet, it has been claimed to help treat diabetic patients.
-This is because it eliminates the intake of soda and other sugary drinks (9).
+This is because it eliminates the intake of soda and other sugary drinks while encouraging intake of fiber-rich foods (9).

 There is currently no systematic evidence that this type of diet can help epileptic patients, but it has been claimed to improve the condition.

 A case study showed that a patient with CFS managed their symptoms when they began eating according to the macrobiotic diet.
 The macrobiotic diet shows promise in reducing fatigue levels in cancer patients because it is anti-inflammatory, just like the Mediterranean diet (7).

 3 Easy Macrobiotic Recipes

 Creamy Millet Pudding

 However you choose to start your day, it can’t get better than starting it with this one-of-a-kind creamy millet pudding.
 Packed full of wholesome goodness like millet, bananas, cinnamon (or whatever your favorite seasoning might be), and crunchy nut toppings – there’s no way you can resist how downright tasty this dish is.
 It’s also protein-packed, with a hearty consistency that everyone will love!